 Skateboards, scooters, and bicycles are considered modes of transportation for students at Fullerton Union High School, and, therefore, students are allowed to ride them to and from school.
 The riding of skateboards, scooters, and bicycles on the Fullerton Union High School campus is prohibited.
 Students are required to walk skateboards, scooters and bicycles while on campus.

 Skateboards, scooters, or bicycles ridden on campus may be confiscated and held by Campus Security, Assistant Principal, Principal or School Resource Officer.
-Students who bring a skateboard, scooter, or bicycles to school will be required to have them locked up or stored at all times while on campus.
-Bikes may be locked in the bike rack next to the front office or by the 150s building (not against gates or fences) Skateboards cannot be carried during the school day.
-They must be stored.
+Students who bring a skateboard, scooter, or bicycles to school will be required to have them locked up at all times while on campus.
+Bikes and skateboards must be locked in their designated racks.
+Skateboards cannot be carried during the school day.
+They must be locked in their designated area.
 The school and District are not responsible for damage and/or theft of bike or skateboard.
 Violation of the above policy may result in disciplinary action.
 Citations may be given if policies are not followed.